mhasan004/Play-Share-App/README.md

       * `USER_SECRET_KEY`  - This will be used to make the admin's and user's access JWT
       * `REFRESH_TOKEN_SECRET` - This is used to generate a refresh JWT refresh
       * `COOKIE_SECRET` - This is used to sign HttpOnly cookies
+      * `JWT_PAYLOAD_ENCRYPTION_KEY` - Used to encrypt the JWT payload.
+Paylaod doesn't contains the username and a random number, which together, lets us find the refresh key value in the database.
       * `SALT_NUM = 10` - Can keep this as is.
 This is the salt number to hash the password and the JWT User Secret Key to store in the database.
 Can change this number every year to change the hashing algorithm of these fields.
       * `USE_TLS = false` - Can keep this as is.
 Do you want to use the TLS handshake? false = disable TLS (do this when using https). true = enable TLS.